vmware-tanzu-labs/educates-training-platform/docs/workshop-content/page-formatting.rst

 Annotation of executable commands
 ---------------------------------

 In conjunction with the standard Markdown and AsciiDoc, additional annotations can be applied to code blocks.
-The annotations are used to indicate that a user can click on the code block and have it copied to the terminal and executed, or copy the code block into the paste buffer so it can be pasted into another window.
+The annotations are used to indicate that a user can click on the code block and have it copied to the terminal and executed.

 If using Markdown, to annotate a code block so that it will be copied to the terminal and executed, use: